SNatchaya/ros-mqtt-bridge/readme.md

 > Note: launch the `test_script.py` before launch the `bridge.py`, due to ROS-MQTT bridge can get the topic and message type from ros automatically.

-1. Open the terminal,and add execution privilege the current owner user of the specified file.
+1. Open the terminal,and xxx.
+(Note)

 ```script
 $ chmod +x test_bridge.sh